learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 #### Object Reciprocity

-Now that we can ask our given artist for his songs, let's make sure that we can ask an individual song for its artist:
+Now that we can ask our given artist for their songs, let's make sure that we can ask an individual song for its artist:

 ```ruby